Counterfactually Evaluating Explanations in Recommender Systems: Introduction

 For explainability of recommendation, a variety of approaches have been proposed, and can be roughly categorized as \textit{collaborative filtering based approach}~\cite{resnick1994grouplens,herlocker2000explaining,sarwar2001item} (explain by relevant users or items), \textit{user opinion based approach}~\cite{zhang2014explicit,wu2015flame,costa2018automatic} (explain by user reviews), and \textit{social interaction based approach}~\cite{sharma2013social,chaney2015probabilistic,wang2014also} (explain by user social information) \etc{} Another way to classify existing approaches is by the type of models used to generate explanations.
 For example, some work chooses factorization models~\cite{zhang2014explicit,zhang2015daily,chen2016learning} or neural models~\cite{seo2017interpretable,wu2019context,gao2019explainable} while others select graph models~\cite{heckel2017scalable,he2015trirank,wang2018tem} or natural language models~\cite{chang2016crowd,wang2018explainable,costa2018automatic}.

 Prior work so far focuses on developing algorithms that generate explanations, while little attention is paid to evaluating the quality of generated explanations.
-Because eventually recommendation explanations are judged subjectively by users, prior work relies largely on conducting human studies to assess how well their proposed algorithms perform.
-However, for a recommender system deployed in the real world, conducting user studies is a costly and painful process. \textit{First}, it is slow to collect users' feedback and therefore would become the bottleneck of the algorithm development. \textit{Second}, it is expensive since online human assessment costs more than offline algorithm testing. \textit{Third}, it is prone to numerous human biases, \eg methodological bias, familiarity bias, and culture bias \etc{} In summary, we believe the use of suitable evaluation methods is vital to the development of explainability in recommender systems, and it is currently missing in this research area.
+Because eventually recommendation explanations are judged by users, prior work relies largely on conducting human studies to assess how well their proposed algorithms perform.
+However, for a recommender system deployed in the real world, conducting user studies is a costly and painful process. \textit{First}, it is slow to collect users' feedback and therefore would become the bottleneck of the algorithm development. \textit{Second}, it is expensive since online human assessment costs more than offline algorithm testing. \textit{Third}, it is prone to numerous human biases, \eg methodological bias, familiarity bias, and culture bias \etc{} In summary, suitable evaluations are vital to the development of explainability in recommender systems, and it is currently missing in this research area.